 2 Tbl.
 Mayonnaise

 3 Tbl. grated Parmesan cheese

 Place 24 frozen rolls in a 9×13-inch baking dish, cover with plastic wrap and thaw in the refrigerator overnight.
-In the morning, combine two thawed rolls and roll into a ball.
+In the morning, combine two thawed rolls and roll them into a ball.
 Using clean kitchen scissors, cut four or five deep cuts, almost to the bottom of the roll.
 Place in a greased muffin tin.
 Repeat with remaining rolls.

-Combine melted butter, Mayonnaise, garlic powder, dried parsley and grated Parmesan cheese.
+Combine melted butter, Mayonnaise, garlic powder, dried parsley, and grated Parmesan cheese.
 Generously brush all over the rolls, covering every last bit and getting into all the slits.
 Spray plastic wrap with cooking spray and cover rolls.
 Allow to rise until doubled.

-When rolls have risen, remove plastic wrap and bake in a preheated 350 degree oven for 15 minutes.
+When rolls have risen, remove plastic wrap and bake in a preheated 350-degree oven for 15 minutes.
 Serve.
 Makes 12 rolls.

 And click on this link for One Hour Dinner Rolls using yeast.
 They sound delicious.

 I’ve got lots more recipes on my Bread and Muffins Pinterest Board.
 Be sure to sign up for my text club to receive bonus recipes throughout November and December.
 Text TWIST to 844-675-0483 to receive exclusive content before my enews subscribers.
 I text no more than once weekly, and you can opt-out at any time.